 It is one thing understanding the legal underpinnings to GDPR.
 It’s a totally different challenge to translate that into actionable best practice in marketing strategy and data plans.

-Dedicated, applicable learning is crucial, and that’s what the IDM Award in GDPR delivers via IDM Online Learning.
+Dedicated, applicable learning is crucial, and that’s what the IDM Award in GDPR delivers via the DMA Hub.

 Our online courses: Professional Certificate in Social Media